warmlogic/expertTrain/README.md

    1. When Net Station is open and the experiment runs, the experiment will automatically start and stop recording EEG.
 - Less well described/organized features (see examples in `config_EBUG.m` for now):
    - `et_calcExpDuration()` is a function to determine how long your experiment will be.
-   - Instructions are read from external text files in `expertTrain/text/instructions`.
+   - Instructions are read from external text files in `expertTrain/text/instructions/`.
+   - Hold down the `g` key for a second to end the impedance check, continue when there is a message to the experimenter, dismiss the final screen, etc.
    - There are practice modes for matching, naming, and recognition.
 Hopefully the provided config is clear enough on how to set them up.
-      - Practice stimuli can either be chosen from a separate directory of images (in the `Set/Family/Species/` directory structure, as with experiment stimuli), or they can be randomly selected from the experimental families/species.
+      - Practice stimuli can either be chosen from a separate directory of images (in the `expertTrain/images/STIM_SET_NAME/FAMILY_NAME/` directory structure, as with experiment stimuli), or they can be randomly selected from the experimental families/species.
    - Image manipulation conditions are supported.
 Use different family names for each condition.
 Species orders can be yoked together across families if there is something common about conditions and exemplars.
    - Impedance breaks (every X trials [phases: matching, name] or Y blocks [phases: recognition, nametrain, viewname]).
-Use "g" key to end the impedance check.
    - Blink breaks (every X seconds)
    - Test using a previous phase's stimuli in a current phase (see the example field `usePrevPhase` in `config_EBUG.m`, as well as the field `reshuffleStims` (which must be `true` or `false`). e.g., `usePrevPhase = {'sesName', 'phaseName', phaseNum};`)
    - Resize image stimuli using the field `cfg.stim.stimScale` in in `config_EBUG.m`.
 Set equal to the proportion of image; e.g., 1.0 = full-size image.
 Instruction images can be scaled as well.
-   - There are multiple versions of the recognition and naming/viewing response key images.
+   - There are multiple versions of the recognition and naming/viewing response key images (in `expertTrain/images/resources/`).

 Running the experiment
 ----